george-hawkins/mjx-donkey-car/build.md

 SpeedyBee
 ---------

-Download latest Rover [beta firmware](https://firmware.ardupilot.org/Rover/beta/speedybeef4v4/) (there's been no stable Rover release since 2022) for the SpeedyBee F405 V4.
+Download the `ardurover_with_bl.hex` file from the SpeedyBee F405 V4 [beta firmware page](https://firmware.ardupilot.org/Rover/beta/speedybeef4v4/).
+As of Jan 2nd, 2024 there's been no stable Rover release since 2022 so, you have to use a beta release.

+**Update:** a new stable Rover 4.4.0 release came out on Dec 19th, 2023 (and at this time, the beta and stable `.hex` are identical).

 Download [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) (you have to provide a valid email address to download the software so, you might as well register a full account).